vanshita-tilwani/stock-wise-app/res/SETUP-README.txt

 4. This will retrieve the cost basis of the portfolio on 2022-11-15.
 [9->sample1->2022-11-15]

+Step 5 : Exit the application
+Enter any key other than menu option and press enter to exit.

 NOTE :
 The program supports all the stocks supported by Alpha-Vantage API The program supports all the dates for portfolio value evaluation